New Introduction to Learning Online Course available from 15 April

 Academic skills help

-The Charles Sturt Online Study Team hold online workshops and meet with students who are studying online via Zoom, phone and email.
-Online Study Advisers assist students to approach studying online with confidence, providing practical help with using online study tools, planning your online studies, and more.
+The Academic Skills Adviser (Online Study) team hold online workshops and meet with students who are studying online via Zoom, phone and email.
+They assist students to approach studying online with confidence, providing practical help with using online study tools, planning your online studies, and more.

 Charlie: Your Student Voice